 I rounded a switchback and heard a nervous pecking chirping sound.
 The noise came from just off the trail.
 A tiny cave, big enough for a chihuahua perhaps, served as shelter for a kea and her babies.
 This sighting was something of a thrill, and I shared it with just one other hiker.
 We didn’t linger long so as not to disturb the birds.
 The driving rain grew heavier as we crested a particular trying hill and make it to the top of Mackinnon Pass.
 A stone memorial topped with a cross stood in honor of Quintin Mackinnon, the explorer who discovered a way over the pass in 1888 but drowned in Lake Te Anau four years later.

 Several hikers stopped here long enough to re-secure their packs from the elements.
 I remembered what the ranger told us during the previous night’s chat: Mackinnon Pass backs onto a cliff face known as the “Twelve-Second Drop.”
-If one were to misstep and fall over the side, it would take 12 seconds for their body to land.
+If one were to misstep and fall over the side, it would take 12 seconds for his or her body to land.
 Who was the lucky soul that got to test this?
 I wondered.

 Visibility was lousy.
 I continued on, and Pass Hut, a shelter and “loo with a view,” appeared momentarily out of the fog like a mirage, although they were swallowed by the low-hanging clouds just seconds after I first spotted them.
 Several hikers headed for the shelter to wait out the elements, but I chose to keep hiking.
 The sooner I could descend from this miserable pass, the better.
 As it happened, I should have stopped and waited along with the others.
 The rain stopped and the clouds lifted within ten minutes.
 I now had to descend a series of wet, rocky steps almost for almost 3,000 vertical feet.
 Water flowed across portions of the trail as runoff from the last 20 hours of constant rain.
 I passed a helipad, one of several along the trail.
 Later, I encountered a sign warning hikers not to stop walking as they were entering an avalanche zone…and stopped to snap a photo anyway.